 Early Mewar Miniature paintings show influences of Gujrati Jain manuscript painting, or the Apabhramsa style, through stylistic similarities like saturated colour palettes and wide, protruding eyes.

 The earliest documented Mewar miniatures are a Ragamala series by Nisaruddin that dates back to 1605.
-It is known as the Chawand Ragmala, after its place of origin.
+It is known as the Chawand Ragamala, after its place of origin.

 The themes in the early stages of its development centred around religious themes, but as the school evolved, artists began painting more portraits of the rulers and aristocracy.